HFM Partner Doug Kerner represents financial institutions, developers and investors and in commercial real estate and lending transactions.

-In addition to private developers, Doug has represented public agencies in land use and environmental matters.
-While serving as a deputy city attorney for the City of Indio, California, Doug sat on the dais with the Planning Commission at public hearings, and worked closely with the Planning Director and staff on a wide range of land use issues.
+In addition to private developers, Mr. Kerner has represented public agencies in land use and environmental matters.
+While serving as a deputy city attorney for the City of Indio, California, he sat on the dais with the Planning Commission at public hearings, and worked closely with the Planning Director and staff on a wide range of land use issues.
 Recently, he negotiated and drafted a complex development agreement involving the SANDAG mid-coast trolley project.
-This municipal experience gives Doug a valuable perspective in advising private clients seeking to resolve land use issues with public agencies.
+This municipal experience gives him a valuable perspective in advising private clients seeking to resolve land use issues with public agencies.

-For several years, Doug has represented many of the wineries, both large and small, in the burgeoning Temecula Wine Country.
+For several years, Mr. Kerner’s practice has also included representing many wineries, both large and small, in the burgeoning Temecula Wine Country.
 He has advised them on general business and real estate matters, and he has assisted them in securing land use approvals and development permits for a variety of new and expanded facilities, including wineries, hotels, special event facilities, residential housing and related uses.
-Doug has helped wineries successfully negotiate reciprocal easement agreements, resolve agricultural issues under California’s Williamson Act, achieve compliance with zoning, permitting and environmental matters, and navigate public finance issues related to major infrastructure improvements.
+He has helped wineries successfully negotiate reciprocal easement agreements, resolve agricultural issues under California’s Williamson Act, achieve compliance with zoning, permitting and environmental matters, and navigate public finance issues related to major infrastructure improvements.
 He was deeply involved in the adoption and implementation of the Temecula Wine Country Community Plan, a project encompassing nearly 18,000 acres in the County of Riverside.

-Doug has been in private practice in San Diego for more than 25 years.
-Prior to joining Higgs, Doug practiced in the San Diego office of Buchanan Ingersoll & Rooney LLP, a 500-lawyer national law firm, where he was a member of the firm’s Financial Institutions, Bankruptcy and Real Estate Section.
+Prior to joining HFM, Mr. Kerner practiced in the San Diego office of Buchanan Ingersoll & Rooney LLP, a 500-lawyer national law firm.
+He was a member of the firm’s Financial Institutions, Bankruptcy and Real Estate Section.